nvlled/tsp5-starter/README.md

 4. open http://localhost:8080 on your browser
 5. edit files in src/ and reload browser to see changes

-Note: Opening index.html directly in the browser may not work since some browsers disable loading from the filesystem.
+Note: Opening index.html directly in the browser may not work since some browsers disable fetching from the filesystem.

 ## Deploying
 0. run: ```npm run dist``` (the files will be in dist/ directory)